 Large Ensembles

-All undergraduate students majoring in orchestral instruments must participate in Large Ensemble each semester of enrollment for major study as assigned, excluding Jazz majors.
-All Voice and Organ BM candidates have a six-semester choral requirement.
+All undergraduate students majoring in orchestral instruments must participate in Large Ensemble each semester of enrollment for major study as assigned.
+All Jazz, Voice, and Organ BM candidates have a six-semester choral requirement.
 For Voice majors, performance of a major opera role may qualify for Large Ensemble credit.
 All other non-orchestral BM candidates have a choral obligation as stipulated in their specific degree requirements.
 Ensemble credits beyond those required may be counted as elective credit.
 The regulations for performing in large ensembles, which are set by the Ensembles Office, may be found at the Ensemble Office website.

 Small Ensembles